 Fly Mask.
 8x8, oil on hemp panel.
 2018.

 My reference photograph actually included the whole of the horse's body, but I cropped it down so it would fit on this square panel.
+The painting underwent several changes since in the months after it was first completed.

 Rabbit.
 8x8, oil on linen panel.
 2017-2018